 The University of Delaware has its main campus in Newark, with satellite campuses in Dover, Georgetown, Lewes, and Wilmington.
 UD enrolls 23,000 undergraduate and graduate students, and is the largest university in the state.
 UD, originally founded as a private academy in 1743 and chartered as a higher learning institution in 1833, became, in 1923, the first American university to offer a study abroad program.
 The university has had a powerful impact on the history of the state and the nation, with three of its first ten students having gone on to sign the Declaration of Independence.

 Through the University of Delaware’s Alfred Lerner College of Business & Economics, students at all degree levels have access to unique hands-on learning opportunities, accomplished faculty, and a variety of networking connections.
-The college’s 3,000 undergraduate students can choose from 15 majors and 12 minors, including fields such as economic education, entrepreneurship and technology innovation, financial planning, and hospitality industry management, as well as marketing.
+The college’s 3,000 undergraduate students can choose from 15 majors and 12 minors, including marketing.
+Classes include:

 Students pursuing a Bachelor of Science degree in Marketing at UD can be part of the Blue Hen Marketing Club, as well as other organizations that provide resources and real-world learning opportunities.
 UD marketing graduates have gone on to work for companies like Coca Cola, Black & Decker, and Discovery Channel, among others.